Large-scale cortex-core structure formation in brain organoids: Discussion

 If we are to understand how the brain attains its shape, brain organoids serve as an excellent {\it in vitro} platform.
-And while brain organoids do {\it not} currently mimic brain shape, one can now design conditions in which higher-order foliations/folds are more likely to occur in the confined case to more closely resemble the cerebellum.
-Moreover, a three-dimensional brain organoid with one cortex-lumen structure can engineered in which the cortex is layered with the addition of cells at the cell-cell rupture site in such a way that they also become extended.
-In other words, one can create more similar shapes to the mammalian brain or even less similar to ultimately study how brain shape affects brain function.
-For instance, the honeybee brain has a different structure than a mammalian brain~\cite{Brandt2005}.
-Yet, at the heart of brain development more generally, is the existence of elongated cells in combination with non-elongated cells.
-It is these elongated cells that serve as a backbone for the initiation of neurons, cells unique to the central nervous system of any creature.
-Therefore, understanding how such a coexisting population of elongated and non-elongated cells develops strikes at the heart of brain shape development.
+While brain organoids do {\it not} currently mimic brain shape, one can now design conditions in which higher-order foliations/folds are more likely to occur in the confined case to more closely resemble the cerebellum.
+Moreover, a three-dimensional brain organoid with one cortex-lumen structure can potentially be engineered in which the cortex is layered by the addition of cells at the cell-cell rupture site in such a way that they also become extended.
+Therefore, one can create more similar shapes to the mammalian brain or even less similar to study how brain shape affects brain function.
+For instance, the honeybee brain has a rather different structure than a mammalian brain~\cite{Brandt2005}.
+Moreover, at the heart of subsequent brain development is the existence of elongated cells that serve as a backbone for the initiation of neurons, cells unique to the central nervous system, which, therefore, requires more modeling attention.

 Finally, the framework we use to quantify large-scale structure formation in brain organoids for Stage I is the same as the hydrodynamic framework for large-scale structure formation in the universe.
-In the early universe, it is quantum fluctuations that induce negligible mass overdensities that grow over time by attracting the nearby mass to ultimately form galaxies \cite{1982PhRvL..49.1110G,1982PhLB..117..175S,1982PhLB..115..295H}.
+In the early universe, quantum fluctuations induce negligible mass overdensities that grow over time, by attracting nearby mass, to ultimately form galaxies \cite{1982PhRvL..49.1110G,1982PhLB..117..175S,1982PhLB..115..295H}.
 Otherwise, despite the attractive nature of gravity, an exactly uniform universe will stay uniform forever.
-Given this mathematical correspondence, perhaps studying large-scale (multi-cellular) structure formation in a petri dish with living matter may tell us something intriguing about the potential for engineering new types of mini-universes, if you will, in which the origins of a universe and the origins of life are intimately related.
+Given this mathematical correspondence, perhaps studying multi-cellular structure formation in a petri dish with living matter may tell us something intriguing about the potential for engineering new types of mini-universes, i.e., large-scale structure formation in these new kinds of universes and morphogenesis are inextricably linked.

-JMS acknowledges Mahesh Gandikota and Orly Reiner for discussions and finanical support from grant NSF-DMR-1832002 and an Isaac Newton Award from the DoD.